On the separation of Hall and Ohmic nonlinear responses: Discussion

-\secl{conclusions} We have shown how, given a conductivity tensor of arbitrary order $n$ in the electric field, the current may be uniquely separated into Hall and Ohmic parts \beq \jj^{(n)}=\jj^{(n)}_\HH+\jj^{(n)}_\OO \eeq by taking linear combinations of that conductivity tensor with permuted indices.
-This separation is insensitive to the particular gauge choice for the conductivity tensor, and applying it multiple times gives the same result as applying it only once.
-No other order-by-order partition of the induced current fulfills these two requirements.
-Thus, once we have separated the Hall and Ohmic parts we cannot make any further subdivisions of the current into physically meaningful parts.
+\secl{conclusions} In this work we have shown how, given a dc conductivity tensor of arbitrary order $n$ in the electric field, the current may be uniquely separated into Hall and Ohmic parts \beq \jj^{(n)}=\jj^{(n)}_\HH+\jj^{(n)}_\OO \eeq by taking linear combinations of that tensor with permuted indices.
+This separation is insensitive to the particular gauge choice for the conductivity, and applying it multiple times gives the same result as applying it only once.
+No other generic order-by-order partition of the induced current fulfills these two requirements.
+Thus, once we have separated the Hall and Ohmic parts we cannot make any further subdivisions of the current into physically meaningful parts without invoking either the symmetries of the system, or the microscopic processes producing the nonlinear currents.

-While our end result looks quite simple, it was not completely obvious from the outset.
-As discussed in the Introduction, one can envision different ways of generalizing to higher orders the familiar procedure for separating the linear Hall and Ohmic currents; however, not all such procedures pass simple sanity checks.
-In this work, we provided a rigorous justification as to why only one such procedure (up to gauge transformations) leads to a sensible partition of the nonlinear current.
-To the best of our knowledge, our general formulation had not been presented in the existing literature.

-At linear order in $\EE$, the Hall vs Ohmic decomposition is intimately related to time-reversal symmetry $\T$ by virtue of the Onsager relations: the Hall response is $\T$-odd, while the Ohmic response is $\T$-even~\cite{SHTRIKMAN1965147}.
-But since the Onsager relations do not generalize easily to the nonlinear regime~\cite{tokura-nc18,du2021perspective}, it is not clear {\it a priori} that higher-order Hall and Ohmic responses can always be separated on the basis of $\T$ symmetry.

-Interestingly, the partition of nonlinear Hall and Ohmic responses on the basis ot $\T$ symmetry appears to hold in at least one relevant case: that of nonlinear conductivities in zero magnetic field, evaluated within the Boltzmann transport formalism in the relaxation time approximation.
-In that limit, the $n$-th order conductivity can be expressed as a sum of two terms~\cite{zhang2021higherorder}: a fully symmetric Ohmic term involving a product of $n$ band velocities, and a Hall term involving $n-1$ partial derivatives of the Berry curvature (see \eq{sigma-abc-tot} for the $n=2$ expression).
-At odd orders in $\EE$ the Ohmic term is $\T$-even while the Hall term is $\T$-odd, and the reverse is true at even orders.

-Whether or not such clear-cut separation holds more generally (e.g., in the presence of a magnetic field, or beyond the semiclassical Boltzmann approximation) is a matter that requires further investigation.
-By providing a rigorous phenomenological definition of nonlinear Hall and Ohmic responses, the present work sets a firm basis for future research in that direction.